gamesbook/protograf/docs/source/customised_shapes.rst

 ===== ======

-.. _rectPerbis:
+.. _rectPerbii:

-Perbis
+Perbii
 ------
 `^ <rectangleIndex_>`_

-"Perbis" is a shortcut name for "perpendicular bisector".
+"Perbis" is a shortcut name for "perpendicular bisector"; and "perbii" is the the plural.
 These lines are drawn from the centre of a Rectangle towards the mid-points of its edges.

-.. |rpb| image:: images/custom/rectangle/perbis.png
+.. |rpb| image:: images/custom/rectangle/perbii.png
    :width: 330

 ===== ======